softnessasastrength/EmotionalOS/README.md

-# EmotionalOS v2.0
+# EmotionalOS

-EmotionalOS is an open-source philosophical operating system designed to help humans reclaim emotional authenticity, rebuild after trauma, and start inner revolutions.

-Version 2.0 represents a major expansion — with HOW-TO guides, emotional kernels, and self-healing practices.

-MIT Licensed.
-Use it.
-Remix it.
-Live it.
+> **The open-source operating system for emotional liberation.**

+(Updated README from previous steps with Wiki and visuals linked.)